About the Site, and Frequently Asked Questions (FAQ)

 Our Records

-Please note that (with the exception of Safer Recruitment, which finishes immediately once you submit your answer to Question 15), once you have completed a course's Final Assessment, there will still be one or two pages to work through, and the course will not be recorded as having been completed until the "Complete course" button has been clicked on the final page.
+Please note that, once you have completed a course's Final Assessment, there will still be one or two pages to work through, and the course will not be recorded as having been completed until the "Finish" button has been clicked on the final page.

 https://safeguardingtraining.cofeportal.org/mod/customcert/my_certificates.php